-The land transportation in Yunnan is quite convenient.
-You can take the bus travelling around Yunnan Province or travelling to the nearby provinces such as Sichuan and Guizhou.
+Land transportation in Yunnan is quite convenient.
+You can take the bus traveling around Yunnan Province or traveling to the nearby provinces such as Sichuan and Guizhou.
 There are several bus stations in Kunming and other main cities.
 Express buses are available connecting the major tourist destinations such as Dali, Lijiang, and Shangri-La.

 The primary mode of transportation around Kunming and much of Yunnan is still the bicycle.
 It is also a perfect way for visitors to explore the city.
 It offers visitors the chance to stop where they would like, for as long as they want.
 Bicycles can be rented in many places such as Kun lake hotel and camellia hotel.
 Rental costs 2 Yuan per hour or 15 Yuan per day plus deposit.
 The deposit for a new bicycle is 400 Yuan, and a used one is 200 Yuan.

 Located 5 kilometers away from Kunming's city center, is the Wujiabei International Airport.
 It is the quickest and most convenient way to get around China.
 Number 67, 56, 78, or 103 public bus lines go there.
 The fee is one Yuan per person.
 To get there by taxi costs around 15 Yuan and takes around 25 minutes.
 Kunming is connected with all of China's major cities by air.